igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 Numerous systems (see {{example-systems}} for examples) have been assigning semantics to IPv6 bits that come after IANA prefix bits.
-These systems attempted to communicate address patterns underlying their system semantics both in documentation and in machine-readable configurations accompanying the systems.
+Developers of these systems attempted to communicate address patterns underlying their system semantics both in documentation and in machine-readable configurations accompanying the systems.
 Due to the lack of a standard textual representation, the documentation often resorted to pictographs and verbose English descriptions.
 The configuration syntax and parsers were invariably ad hoc and incompatible with other systems.

-Here we define a syntax for representing groupings (matching rules) of IPv6 addresses, where a set of less-significant bits have a particular value.
+Here we define a syntax for representing groupings (matching rules) of IPv6 addresses, where a set of less significant bits have a particular value.
 For example, 2001:db8::1234//ffff:ffff::ffff matches all addresses whose 32 most significant bits are 2001:0db8 and whose 16 least significant bits are 1234.